Privacy Policy

 not connected to an identified individual.

-• Personal Health Information (PHI) is information (1) that Exponent Health creates, receives, maintains or transmits that relates to the past, present or future: (a) physical or mental condition of an individual; (b) provision of health care to an individual; or (c) payment for the provision of health care for the individual, including incentive qualification; and (2) that identifies or can be reasonably used to identify an individual.
+• Personal Health Information (PHI) is information (1) that Expion Health creates, receives, maintains or transmits that relates to the past, present or future: (a) physical or mental condition of an individual; (b) provision of health care to an individual; or (c) payment for the provision of health care for the individual, including incentive qualification; and (2) that identifies or can be reasonably used to identify an individual.
 PHI includes, but is not limited to, the following:

 • Personally Identifiable Information